 In this work, we consider a retrospective dataset of all 296,381 hospitalizations which began at one of 21 hospitals in a single hospital network.
-We utilize patient level data assigned at the time of hospital admission as well as data which are updated during the patient's hospital stay.
+We utilize patient level data assigned at the time of hospital admission as well as data which are updated during patients' hospital stay.

 For every hospitalization episode, we have patient level admission data which includes the patient's age, gender, admitting hospital, admitting diagnosis, classification of diseases codes, and three severity of illness scores which are assigned at the time of hospital admission.
-The COmorbidity Point Score 2 (COPS2) score captures the patient's burden from chronic diseases.
-The Laboratory Acute Physiology Score 2 (LAPS2) score which is based on laboratory tests captures illness severity.
+The COmorbidity Point Score 2 (COPS2) score is a measure of chronic disease burden and a score greater than 65 could be someone with 3-4 significant comorbidities (e.g., diabetes, Chronic Heart Failure, and cancer).
+The Laboratory Acute Physiology Score 2 (LAPS2) score is based on laboratory tests and measures a patient's acute instability over the 24-72 hours preceding hospital admission.
+A patient with a LAPS2 score greater than 110 is considered very sick, potentially in shock.
 Finally, a composite hospital mortality risk score (CHMR) is a predictor for in-hospital death that includes COPS2, LAPS2 and other patient level indicators (see Escobar et al. (2013) for more information on these scores).

 Our data provides the admission and discharge date and time for each unit stayed in as well as the unit's level of care.
-In the hospital system which we study, the units are specified as being either the ICU, Transitional Care Unit (TCU), general medical-surgical ward, the operating room (OR), or the Post-anesthesia care unit (PACU).
+In the hospital system which we study, the units are specified as being either the ICU, Transitional Care Unit (TCU), general medical-surgical ward, the operating room (OR), or the post-anesthesia care unit (PACU).
 Figure 2 depicts a few hypothetical patient pathways.